 Reuss Musical Instruments started ’by accident’ back in 2012, when I shared my homemade Rowland S. Howard pedal at social media.
 When Reuss grew into a small business, the next new pedal I wanted to make was the Repeater Fuzz.
 Spacemen 3 is one of my all-time favourite bands, so I wanted to create a pedal to make that sound.
 And that sound comes from the quartet of built-in effects of vintage 1960s Vox guitars, like the Starstream and Ultrasonic (and more).

 The Repeater Fuzz mk.
-III contains three original 1960s circuits of the Vox guitars (fuzz into treble/bass booster into repeat percussion), very faithfully recreated, plus a powerful clean boost to compensate for the inherent volume-loss of the unmodified old circuits (the treble/bass booster and repeat percussion barely keep unity level and with all three effects on, you want to boost the level to compensate - or just to kick ass).
-Since mid-February 2020 the fuzz circuit is slightly modified for more volume, more fuzz and improved distribution of the fuzz across the fuzz knob's rotation.
-The original tone and sound characteristics remains unchanged.
+III contains three original 1960s circuits of the Vox guitars (fuzz into treble/bass booster into repeat percussion), very faithfully recreated, plus a powerful clean boost to compensate for the inherent volume-loss of the unmodified old circuits (the treble/bass booster and repeat percussion barely keep unity level and with both on, you want to boost the level to compensate - or just to kick ass).

 Some of the old Vox guitars also had a built-in wah effect, which you’d control by a lever at the guitar’s bridge.
 For obvious reasons, a palm-operated wah is not useful in a guitar pedal sitting on a pedal board, so what I have done with the Repeater Fuzz mk III, is that I made a send/return loop where you can connect a wah into the correct place in the signal chain, between the treble/bass booster and the repeat percussion effect.
 Now you’ve got the full line of effects of Sonic Boom of Spacemen 3’s Vox Starstream guitar – and a true ’Dreamweapon’ (Sonic Boom would modulate his sound by slowly sweeping the palm wah).